RemusCM/Mind-Map-App/README.md

 ## Usage

-After cloning the repository, switch branch to devStringRelatedField.
-In a terminal at the location of the project, run the following:
+After cloning the repository: In a terminal at the location of the project, run the following:

 ```bash
 docker-compose up --build --remove-orphans